openstreams/wflow/wflow-py/README.txt

 - install python-2.7.?.msi, install in c:\python27
 - install pcraster4.0 (see pcraster.eu web site)
+(we have fou6dn the Anaconda distribution to work very well in combination with pcraster)

 Optional but highly recommended:
 - install matplotlib for python 2.7